 Her essay on the art of Kathryn Madill is included in Look This Way: New Zealand writers on New Zealand artists edited by Sally Blundell (AUP, 2007).
 In 2008 Hall became a founding staff member of the Hagley Writers’ Institute in Christchurch.

 The Lustre Jug (Victoria University Press, 2009) is a collection of poetry that draws on her experiences in Ireland on the six-month-long Rathcoola Fellowship.
-The Lustre Jug was a finalist in the 2010 New Zealand Post Book Awards.
+The Lustre Jug was a finalist in the 2010 New Zealand Post Book Awards, now known as the Ockham New Zealand Book Awards.

 In 2013 she was named Patron of the Hagley Writers' Institute in Christchurch.
-She was also a member of the judging panel for the 2013 New Zealand Post Book Awards.
+She was also a member of the judging panel for the 2013 New Zealand Post Book Awards, now the Ockham New Zealand Book Awards.

 The Judas Tree (Canterbury University Press, 2013) is a collection of poems by Lorna Staveley Anker and is edited by Hall.
 Poet Lorna Staveley Anker (1914-2000) wrote memorable poetry in her later years that arose from her childhood memories of World War I, along with her experiences as a 'war widow' in World War II.
 This publication recognises her as New Zealand's first woman war poet.